-School/ Academy Trust Name/ Logo Race Leys Infant School
+Race Leys Infant School

 Records Management Policy and Annual Review of Records Checklist

 2021-2022

 1. ABOUT THIS POLICY

 Our School recognises that by efficiently managing our records, we will be able to comply with our legal and regulatory obligations, and to contribute to the effective overall management of our school.
 Maintaining good records helps us to provide the evidence needed to protect the legal rights and interests of our school, and for us to demonstrate our performance and accountability.